dimajix/flowman/docs/spec/index.md

 executed as specified on the command line (more on that in [Flowman CLI](../cli/flowexec/index.md))

-Flowman has a couple of different main entities, which are documented seperately:
+Flowman has a couple of different main entities, which are documented separately:

 ```eval_rst
 .. toctree::